GenStatLeipzig/Neural-Networks-Assisted-Humanization-of-COVID-19-Hamster-scRNASeq-data/README.md

 ## Data

-Input and output files of the scripts can be found at **Zenodo 10.5281/zenodo.10580154**.
+Input and output files of the scripts can be found at **Zenodo: 10.5281/zenodo.10580154**.
 An overview of all files at Zenodo is available in *documentation_zenodo_files.txt*.
 Raw and processed data of Phodopus roborovskii (Roborovski hamster) can be found at **GEO GSE253845**.
 Publicly available datasets that were used in this manuscript can be found at **GEO: GSE162208** (Syrian hamsters) and **EGA: EGAS00001004571** (humans) as indicated in the original publications (doi: 10.1038/s41467-021-25030-7; doi.org/10.1016/j.cell.2020.08.001).
 Processed human whole blood scRNAseq data published by Schulte-Schrepping et al. 2020 (<https://doi.org/10.1016/j.cell.2020.08.001>) was downloaded from the FASTGenomics platform: <https://beta.fastgenomics.org/datasets/detail-dataset-1ad2967be372494a9fdba621610ad3f3#Files>.

 ## Issues